 It often takes years till a fruit tree produces fruit, berries on the other hand often bear fruit in the first few years.

-Berries are a must-have for a permaculture garden, plant once and enjoy for many years.
+Berries are a must-have for a permaculture garden, plant them once and enjoy them for many years.
+The hardy varieties among them can also be a part of a shelterbelt.

 Berries are also beautiful in the garden.
 Starting an early spring with a display of flowers, that turn into colorful berries during the summer and often end the season with another display of amazing fall foliage.